jean79/yested/README.md

 ======
 Yested is a Kotlin framework for building single-page web applications in Javascript.

+# Important
+This project is no longer maintained.
+Please check: https://github.com/jean79/yested_fw

 # Project and Demo page
 Project page: [www.yested.net](http://www.yested.net)